This solution describes three example architectures that you can use to distribute data across Google Cloud regions.

 Combining Google Cloud with on-premises services is appropriate for use cases involving applications that store data on-premises and that also propagate data to Google Cloud.

-For example, in the retail industry, master data an enterprise might insert product data into on-premises databases for a legacy inventory management system.
+For example, in the retail industry, master data about new products might be inserted into on-premises databases for a legacy inventory management system.
 The company might also need to propagate that data to a Google Cloud database that's used for online web stores.
 With a hybrid approach, you can build a new system that uses Google Cloud without affecting the existing on-premises system.
 In this architecture, Google Cloud essentially works in parallel with the on-premises network structures.

 You should consider the following issues when deciding whether to implement a hybrid Google Cloud and on-premises deployment: